Delmar, New York: Geography

 As a hamlet, the borders of Delmar are indeterminate, though generally the unincorporated village is considered to be centered on the intersection of Kenwood and Delaware avenues.
-According to the 2000 United States Census, the CDP has a total area of 4.382 sqmi, all land.
+According to the 2000 United States census, the CDP has a total area of 4.382 sqmi, all land.
 A CDP's borders can, however, change from census to census.
 As of 2000, the border followed the Normans Kill to the north, and then for the western border it travels south on McCormack Road North to Cherry Ave Extension (New York Route 140) where it turns left and then right on to McCormack Road.
 At Bridge Avenue, in the neighboring hamlet of Slingerlands, the CDP's border turns left, and then right onto Albany County Route 52 (Cherry Ave/Elm Ave).
 The border then turns east (left) onto the Delmar Bypass (New York Route 32) to Elsmere Avenue (New York Route 335), where it then travels north.
-At the intersection of Elsmere Ave with Delaware Avenue, the border turns east onto the latter.
+At the intersection of Elsmere Avenue with Delaware Avenue, the border turns east onto the latter.
 At Salisbury Road, the Delmar CDP border carves a small enclave by turning left onto said road and then right onto Normanside Avenue, then by turning onto Euclid Avenue it travels back southeast to Delaware Avenue once again.
-After another small jog on Delaware Ave, the border turns left for Normanskill Boulevard opposite the Delaware Plaza.
+After another small jog on Delaware Avenue, the border turns left for Normanskill Boulevard opposite the Delaware Plaza.
 After turning right onto Bethlehem Court, the border then travels in a straight northeastern line to intersect again at the Normanskill.

 Several small creeks and streams flow through Delmar; generally north of Delaware Avenue they flow north to the Normans Kill; south of Delaware Avenue is Dowers Kill which is a south-flowing tributary of the Vloman Kill.